primev/mev-commit/contracts/contracts/avs/README.md

 ## Future Upgrades

 * Operators could be given the task of replacing the oracle service that currently freezes (or will eventually slash) validators.
 This could rely on honest Operator majority, or a multi-tier slashing system where EIGEN holders are able to slash Operators, while the Operator set is able to slash validators.
-* Operators could further be required to be validators of the existing mev-commit chain, an evm sidechain which manages preconf settlement.
+* Operators could further be required to run a validator node for the existing mev-commit chain, an evm sidechain which manages preconf settlement.
+Thus decentralizing preconf settlement.

 ## Open Questions